-The other thing to remember is that these manufacturers have garnered the reputations they enjoy today, most of all, through an obsessive dedication to quality.
-Just because an entry-level watch removes a zero or two off the end of the asking price compared to the flagship pieces, it doesn’t mean they have been thrown together halfheartedly.
+The other thing to remember is that these luxury watch manufacturers have garnered the reputations they enjoy today, most of all, through an obsessive dedication to quality.
+Just because an entry-level watch removes a zero (or two) from the end of the asking price compared to the flagship pieces, it doesn’t mean that they have been thrown together halfheartedly or lack the same quality as their more premium counterparts.
 They will still have been designed and built by the same people, in the same facilities, and (generally speaking) with many of the same materials as models costing thousands of dollars more.

 So, with all that in mind, let’s take a look at some of the industry’s most tempting and accessible watches from the top brands.

 Oyster Perpetual Key Features:

 – Case Diameter: 28mm; 31mm; 34mm; 36mm; 41mm

 – Water Resistance: 100 Meters / 330 Feet

 – Retail Price Range: $5,100 – $5,900 (Approx.)

 In many ways, the Oyster Perpetual is the very essence of Rolex.
 The name is taken from the company’s two groundbreaking innovations; the waterproof Oyster case and the self-winding Perpetual movement, which were invented in 1926 and 1931 respectively.
 Between them, they did more to popularize the wristwatch as an essential accessory for both genders than anything else, either before or since.